MicrosoftDocs/bingmaps-docs/BingMaps/v8-web-control/map-control-concepts/pushpins/default-pushpin-with-text-example.md

 ---
 title: "Default Pushpin with Text Example | Microsoft Docs"
-description: Provides a code example that shows how to change the default pushpin on the map to have a number and a text label. ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""
+description: Example code demonstrating how to create a pushpin at the center of the map and set values for the text, title and subTitle properties. ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""